 (Credits Thunder Road Films Wind River 2017 IMDB)

 I warmly recommend you to watch this movie.
 A veteran game tracker teams up with an FBI agent to catch a bunch of killer rapists in Wyoming (during winter).
-There is a gunfight at the end involving the Marlin Trapper.
-You won't regret watching it.
+There is a gunfight involving the Marlin Trapper.
+To watch it : https://www.youtube.com/watch?v=-VukvwVU2n0

 Lightweight rifle : It's only 7 lbs.
 I'm dead serious.
 A 7.0-lbs rifle built to handle powerful big-bore loads and that feels like a toy in your hands.
 And you have an opportunity here to shave weight off your Jeep because weight matters in the bush.
 You should be a weight-wise off-roader for various reasons ranging from better gas mileage to braking control and faster vehicle recovery (Why and How to Reduce the Weight of your Jeep).
 You will love this light firearm too if you ever get stuck for good in the middle of nowhere and have to walk 30 miles / 50 km to reach civilization.
 A Marlin Trapper is the best trail buddy for your B.o.B (Prepare a Bug-Out-Bag for an Off-Road Expedition).

 Super short rifle : The overall length is just 35'' (barrel 16.5'') and it improves the handling of this lever-action.

 This is the Marlin Trapper vs. the Remington 870 Tactical Shotgun.

 Fits in a short scabbard : If you were looking for an overhead gun rack for your Jeep Wrangler JK or JL 2-Doors, I have a cheaper option for you.
 You only have to attach this Red Rock Scabbard to the sound bar + sports bar with velcro straps.
 It won't budge on rough terrain and this scabbard holds your Marlin tight.